 Learn more and get some tips on how to use the Area of Interest tool in Tobii Pro Studio and Tobii Pro Lab.

 The area of interest is a concept and a Tobii Pro Studio and Pro Lab tool that allows the eye tracking researcher or analyst to calculate quantitative eye movement measures.
 These include fixation counts and durations.
-Using this tool, you simply draw a boundary around a feature or element of the eye tracking stimulus whether it’s a button on a web page or actor walking across a scene in a video clip.
+Using this tool, you simply draw a boundary around a feature or element of the eye tracking stimulus whether it’s a button on a web page or an actor walking across a scene in a video clip.
 Pro Studio or Pro Lab then calculates the desired metrics within the boundary over the time interval of interest.

 When designing one’s eye tracking stimulus, it is also an opportune time to think about the design of the AOIs upon which the analysis will depend.
 There are two important considerations regarding the relationship between the stimulus and AOIs: size and placement.

 A common question researchers ask is how big should AOIs be?
 To properly answer this design question, the researcher must decide on the proper balance between selectivity and sensitivity.
 In other words, how much of the gaze data around a target to include in the AOI calculation.
 Smaller AOIs increase selectivity and exclude more extraneous gaze at the risk of losing some actual valid looking.
 Larger AOIs increase sensitivity and may include more extraneous data while potentially capturing more of the actual looking to target.
-The choice will depend on a number of factors including one’s research questions and the statistics employed.
+The choice will depend on a number of factors, including the data quality, one’s research questions and the statistics employed.

 This issue goes hand in hand with the preceding as it’s common to have multiple AOIs on a stimulus image, website, or package.
 Because of this, the space between AOIs may also be a factor in calculating accurate and meaningful gaze metrics.
 Wherever possible, ensure that adjacent AOIs have sufficient spacing between them to allow the desired balance of specificity and selectivity by applying the “1 degree” guideline.